Current cross-correlation spectroscopy of Majorana bound states: Results

+to obtain the noise power spectrum~\cite{blanter_shot_2000}.
+Figure~\ref{fig:fft} shows the weighted spectrum $\omega |P(\omega)|$ to suppress the generic low-frequency ($1/f$ type) contribution.
+We observe that the quasi-Majorana state hosts operational frequencies mostly within the superconducting gap $\Delta$, which correspond to Andreev processes.
+In contrast, the MZM case shows a pronounced peak around $2\Delta$, which would indicate coupling to continuum states (above the gap) or a pair process.
+The ordinary superconductor and magnetic impurity cases instead show a broad range of operational frequencies.

-Figure~\ref{fig:traversal-length} shows the traversal times evaluated, in accordance with Eq. \eqref{eq:traversaltime}, for each model regime as a function of the nanowire length $L$.
-This data clearly supports the argument of a traversal time as the dependence on the wire length is linear.
-We can roughly decompose the traversal time as $\tau_{\mathrm{tr}} = \tau_0+\tau_{\mathrm{cont}}$, where $\tau_0$ corresponds to a coherent wavefront traversing the system.
-The delay time due to the localization close to the contacts $\tau_{\mathrm{cont}}$ is related to the localized edge states and how strongly they hybridize in the presence of leads~\cite{suppmat}.
+Figure~\ref{fig:traversal-length} shows the traversal times evaluated, in accordance with Eq.~\eqref{eq:traversaltime}, for each model regime as a function of the nanowire length $L$.
+This data clearly supports the interpretation of a traversal time, as the dependence on the wire length is linear.
+We can roughly decompose the traversal time as $\tau_{\mathrm{tr}}=\tau_0+\tau_{\mathrm{cont}}$, where $\tau_0$ captures the length-dependent wavefront contribution, while $\tau_{\mathrm{cont}}$ accounts for an additional delay associated with the end regions and contact-induced localization.
+In this interpretation, the suppression of the early-time wavefront peak in the topological regime (Fig.~\ref{fig:correlations}(b)) is reflected in a larger effective contact delay $\tau_{\mathrm{cont}}$, whereas in the quasi-Majorana regime the traversal signal is dominated by the length-dependent wavefront peak (Fig.~\ref{fig:correlations}(d)).
+The delay time $\tau_{\mathrm{cont}}$ is related to the localized edge states and how strongly they hybridize in the presence of leads, as discussed in Appendix \ref{sec:Appendix_heuristic}.

-These observations can be translated into an heuristic formula for the traversal time if we evaluate it from the sum of the electron dwell times in a site-wise manner, i.e. $\tau_{\mathrm{tr}}=\sum^{N}_{i=1}\tau_{i}$.
-A site-wise expression for the $\tau_{i}$ (given explicitly in the Supplemental Material~\cite{suppmat}) is then evaluated by choosing an effective intra-site coupling $\lambda_{i}$ which follows the inverse of the on-site potential.
+These observations can be translated into an heuristic formula for the traversal time if we evaluate it from the sum of the electron dwell times in a site-wise manner, i.e.

+A site-wise expression for the $\tau_{i}$ (given explicitly in Appendix \ref{sec:Appendix_heuristic}) is then evaluated by choosing an effective intra-site coupling $\lambda_{i}$ which follows the inverse of the on-site potential.
 The resulting heuristic expression is given by

 where $\delta$ controls the exponential drop-off at each end of the wire, $z$ is the localization length evaluated to the nearest integer, the on-site velocity is numerically estimated to be $v_{i}=\frac{\pi}{2} \lambda_{i}$ and $N=L/a$ is the wire length.
 Note that this expression scales linearly with $N$, as expected.
 The estimated traversal times $\tau_{\mathrm{tr}}\sim 100$ in units of inverse hopping would correspond to a temporal resolution of picoseconds, for prototypical semiconductor nanowires.
+Equation \eqref{eq:heuristic} offers a substantial computational speedup for the evaluation of traversal times in MZM-supporting nanowires compared to the more rigorous TDLB methodology presented in Section \ref{sec:method}.